SAP/code-pal-for-abap/docs/checks/check-in-loop.md

 ## CHECK in LOOP

 ### What is the Intent of the Check?
 This check verifies if a `CHECK` statement is being used inside of a `LOOP` structure.
 A CHECK within a LOOP, ends the current iteration and proceeds to the next one.
-This behaviour might lead to some confusion like: Does it end the method processing or does it exit the loop?
+This behavior might lead to some confusion like: Does it end the method processing or does it exit the loop?

 ### How to solve the issue?
 Prefer using `CONTINUE` (within an IF-Statement) instead of using the CHECK Statement in this case.
 Since the keyword `CONTINUE` can only be used in LOOPS, the intention is then automatic clear to everyone reading the code.